 The problem most people have when setting out on any endeavor, specifically fitness ones, is that they burn too hot off the bat, then their engine gives out from over-exertion.
 Kind of like in Mario Kart, when you try holding down on the acceleration for too long during the race’s countdown and find yourself spinning out into seventh place before the real race has even gotten underway.

 Don’t be that non-gender binary pronoun.
 Be patient.
-And, since we all hate being patient, in this article I’ll provide you with the five best ways to get the most out of your rest and recovery, so when you’re not in the gym, you’re still improving.
+And, since we all hate being patient, in this article I’ll provide you with the five best ways to get the most out of your rest and muscle recovery, so when you’re not in the gym, you’re still improving.

 Muscle Repair Must Be Priority #1

 I used to be the guy that trained seven days a week, two hours each time.
-My version of a rest day was thirty minutes of HIIT (High Intensity Interval Training).
+My version of a rest day for muscle recovery was thirty minutes of HIIT (High Intensity Interval Training).
 I also used to be stupid.
 Well, I still might be stupid, but that’s only with personal matters.
 When it comes to fitness, age has brought experience…

 It’s also brought some laziness.
 Like, I’m the laziest ambitious lifter there ever was.
 Not counting powerlifters, of course.
 Ya’ll take the cake on that one — and probably the second cake too, if we’re being honest.